-Been experiencing breaks with reality lately, such as seeing and hearing things others aren't?
+Have you been experiencing psychotic episodes lately?
+Breaks with reality such as seeing and hearing things others aren't?
 Is it affecting your moods, and making life increasingly difficult to manage?

 Psychosis means your mind experiences things as real that are not.
 This might be seeing or hearing things, or believing things are happening to you that aren't.